voxpupuli/puppet-windows_firewall/README.md

 ### What windows_firewall affects

-* windows firewall service and corrisponding Windows Registry keys
+* windows firewall service and corresponding Windows Registry keys
 * windows registry keys and values for any defined exception rules

 ### Beginning with windows_firewall